sbryan/spark-js-SDK/README.md

 ### Spark Print SDK

-This is a prototype design of a client side SDK for leveraging the Spark REST APIs.
-It is intended to provide a more convenient interface for application developers.
+This is a prototype client side SDK for the Spark REST APIs, intended to provide a convenient interface for application developers.

 This SDK requires a server side implementation of the guest and access tokens.
 You can find various sample implementations in this repository.

-### Motivation
+### Objectives

-This SDK is intended to fulfill two main goals:
+The SDK is intended to provide:
-* Provide an abstact layer to the Spark APIs
+* An abstract layer for the Spark APIs.
-* Provide a higher level functionality that is achievable only by some methods of chaining/callbacking various APIs together
+* Higher level functionality by chaining/callbacking various APIs together.

 ####Reference to the APIs
 You can get full reference to the APIs by visiting these URLs: